 - When it is done rising, punch the dough down.
 Then divide it into fourths.

-Directions for using a bread machine to mix the dough:
+Directions for using a bread machine to mix the pizza dough:

 Directions for baking the pizza dough: